Elvis Andrus Player Props: White Sox vs. Mets

 Elvis Andrus At The Plate

-- Andrus is batting .210 with seven doubles, two home runs and 20 walks.
+- Andrus is hitting .210 with seven doubles, two home runs and 21 walks.

-- He has hit a home run in two of 63 games played this year, and in 0.8% of his plate appearances.
+- He has gone deep in two of 64 games played this year, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.